klauseduard/under-over-models/chapters/02-software-time-estimation.md

 #### When to Use PERT vs. Triangular

-- Use PERT when:
+- PERT is recommended when:
   - You have higher confidence in the most likely estimate
   - The risk profile is based on expert judgment
   - You need to reduce the impact of extreme estimates

-- Use Triangular when:
+- Triangular is recommended when:
   - All three estimates have similar reliability
   - The distribution needs to be more responsive to extremes
   - The estimation process involves multiple independent factors